espressif/esp-idf/docs/en/security/flash-encryption.rst

    For production use, flash encryption should be enabled in the "Release" mode only.

 .. important::
-  Enabling flash encryption limits the options for further updates of the ESP32.
+  Enabling flash encryption limits the options for further updates of the {IDF_TARGET_NAME}.
 Make sure to read this document (including :ref:`flash-encryption-limitations`) and understand the implications of enabling flash encryption.

 .. _flash-encryption-efuse:

 eFuse Used During Flash Encryption Process
 -------------------------------------------
-The flash encryption operation is controlled by various eFuses available on ESP32.
+The flash encryption operation is controlled by various eFuses available on {IDF_TARGET_NAME}.
 Below is the list of eFuse and their description:

  ::